Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/04-aquarium-filter-types-which-one-do-you-need.md

 ### Can I have too much filtration in my aquarium?

-Generally, no—you can't have too much filtration, but you can have too much water flow.
+Generally, noyou can't have too much filtration, but you can have too much water flow.
 Oversized filters can be adjusted with flow valves or by using spray bars to distribute flow more gently.
 More filtration capacity is always better for water quality.

 ### How often should I clean my aquarium filter?